Shockley-Ramo theorem and long-range photocurrent response in gapless materials: Mapping to the Shockley-Ramo problem

 It is convenient to choose $\psi(\vec r)$ such that $I_k^{(\psi)} = 0$ for all floating contacts.
 Then the contribution to Eq.(\ref{eq:SR_general}) due to floating contacts drops out entirely, yielding a relation which only includes the contacts that actually draw current.
 It is also straightforward to account for the effect of an external circuit.
 We consider the current drawn through a pair of contacts $1$ and $2$ (see Fig.\ref{fig1}) and write $I_{1(2)}^{(\psi)}=\mp(\psi_1-\psi_2)/R$, $I_{1(2)}=\pm(\phi_1-\phi_2)/R_{\rm ext}$, with $R$ and $R_{\rm ext}$ the resistance of the sample and of the external circuit, respectively.
-Setting $\psi_1-\psi_2=1$, we obtain Eq.(\ref{eq:SR}) with the prefactor \be A = R/(R+ R_{\rm ext}). \ee Despite its apparent simplicity, Eq.(\ref{eq:SR}) accounts for the key effects that impact photoresponse, such as system geometry, structure, inhomogeneity, chirality, etc.
+Setting $\psi_1-\psi_2=1$, we obtain Eq.(\ref{eq:SR}) with the prefactor \be A = R/(R+ R_{\rm ext}). \ee Despite its apparent simplicity, Eq.(\ref{eq:SR}) accounts for all the key effects that impact photoresponse, such as system geometry, structure, inhomogeneity, and so on.
+Similarly to the canonical SR relation, Eq.(\ref{eq:SR_canonical}), the relation in Eq.(\ref{eq:SR}) is essentially nonlocal due to the long-range character of currents in the system.

+Next we briefly discuss the validity of our approach.
+Our transport equations, Eq.(\ref{eq:transport}), are written in a quasistatic approximation.
+This is similar to the SR approach which treats the electric field induced by a moving charge as instantaneous.
+The SR result is therefore valid at frequencies below the cutoff set by the EM retardation timescale, $\omega\ll\omega_0=c/L$, where $L$ is system size.
+In our case, the cutoff frequency is set by the characteristic time for charge dynamics in the system.
+An estimate below yields very short timescales, i.e. a very fast response.